GenerativeMPC: VLM-RAG-guided Whole-Body MPC with Virtual Impedance for Bimanual Mobile Manipulation: Related Work

 \subsection{Whole-Body MPC for Mobile Manipulation}

-Whole-body MPC has enabled agile movements on high-DoF platforms, ranging from quadrupedal loco-manipulation ~\cite{c4, c6} to task-priority transitions in mobile robots ~\cite{c5}.
-However, in these frameworks, the safety margins ($d_{\text{safe}}$) and velocity envelopes are static.
-Our work introduces a dynamic constraint-scaling mechanism where the human proximity detected by the VLM and directly dictates the MPC constraints.
+Whole-Body MPC has enabled agile motion on high-DoF platforms, from quadrupedal loco-manipulation~\cite{c4, c6} to task-priority transitions in mobile robots~\cite{c5}.
+In these frameworks, the safety margins ($d_{\text{safe}}$) and velocity envelopes are fixed; we instead adapt them online by combining LiDAR-based obstacle proximity with VLM-based semantic classification.